Yoctol/bottender/docs/advanced-guides-custom-server.md

 3. Fill the `.env` file with correct value.
 4. Run `yarn dev` to start server.

-If you want to have the folder structure we recommended, you could start with [create-bottender-app](getting-started#create-a-new-bottender-app) command and migrate it to the custom restify server by following the migration instructions below.
+If you want to have the folder structure we recommend, you could start with [create-bottender-app](getting-started#create-a-new-bottender-app) command and migrate it to the custom restify server by following the migration instructions below.

 ### Migrating An Existing Project to Custom Restify Server